Indians should take note from the Pune Porsche accident

 Which political parties' manifestos address these issues when they run for office?
 Or are we content to alternate between Muslims, Mandir, and Mangalsutra?

 This limited focus draws attention to a more troubling reality about human empathy.
 Only when we recognise ourselves in the victims can we truly be empathetic.
+Our empathy is frequently limited, situational, and intended for specific individuals.

 As we consider Anish Awadhiya and Ashwini Costa's deaths, we also need to compel ourselves to face our group's moral blind spots since apathy becomes us complicit.
 While people are incensed at high-profile crimes, we tolerate everyday injustices that do not directly impact us.